Flux159/cassie-odm/README.md

 Note: 'npm test' creates a keyspace "cassietest" on your local Cassandra server then deletes it when done.

-Get code coverage reports by running 'npm run test-coverage' (coverage reports will go into /coverage directory - these reports are not exactly accurate because they don't take into account tests in the /readme-tests directory).
+Get code coverage reports by running 'npm run test-coverage' (coverage reports will go into /coverage directory - these reports are not exactly accurate because they don't take into account tests in the /readme-tests directory - see roadmap).

-Submit pull requests for any bug fixes!
+Submit pull requests for any bug fixes and add issues if you encounter them!

 More information about Cassandra including Installation Guides, Production Setups, and Data Modeling Best Practices
 ----------